thelunararmy/py-qmoji/README.md

 * Max character length
 * Dark background theme

-The prodominant factor is the character line width, since it causes the text to wrap onto a new line, there is no clear solution to avoid this.
-Certain apps have a character length, specificially Twitter and Discord, but can be mitigated at times by pasting the qmoji line by line.
-Dark theme apps, surprisingly, work *very well* with more room for error but requires a white border around the qmoji, thereby increasing its overall size.
-Overall it comes down to how the emojis are representing on the platform, miscellaneous factos such as font style, character seperations, and zoom scaling can all play a part in how the qmoji is visually displayed and read.
+The prodominant factor is the character line width -- since exceeding it causes the text to wrap onto a new line; there is no clear solution to avoid this.
+Certain apps have a message character length, specifically Twitter and Discord, but can be mitigated at times by pasting the qmoji line by line.
+Surprisingly, dark theme apps work *very well* with more room for error but requires a white border around the qmoji, thereby increasing its overall size.

+Overall it comes down to how the emojis are visually represented on the platform, miscellaneous factors such as font style, character seperations, and zoom scaling can all play a part in how the qmoji is  displayed and read.